Female Snowboard Outfits Guide: Cute, Warm & Worth It—No Matter Your Budget

 https://tinyurl.com/Dope-snow-puffer

-Too warm for snowboarding but perfect for daily winter wear like shoveling.
+Too warm for snowboarding, even in upstate NY, but perfect for daily winter wear like shoveling.
 I run hot while riding.
 Plenty of pockets, great jacket.
 Perfect for pink/cute general winter use.
 Don't understand bad Dope Snow reviews.

 Outfit 3